 - To remove extra teeth that may be blocking other teeth

-- An impacted wisdom tooth
+- An impacted wisdom tooth is present.

-Aside from a dry socket, you must also look out for other problems such as accidental damage to surrounding teeth, an incomplete extraction wherein a tooth root remains in the jaw, a fractured jaw, soreness, among others.
+Aside from a dry socket, you must also look for other problems such as accidental damage to surrounding teeth, an incomplete extraction wherein a tooth root remains in the jaw, a fractured jaw, and soreness, among others.

 - You can apply an ice pack to the area where you had your procedure to control the swelling.
 Do this for ten minutes at a time.

-- Minimize your activities for a day or two especially in the first 24 hours following the extraction.
+- Minimize your activities for a day or two, especially in the first 24 hours following the extraction.

 - Smoking is prohibited before, on the day, and at least 24 hours after the tooth extraction.